Keyrxng/ez-web3-rpc-rs/README.md

 ## Why

-If you routinely interact with public RPC endpoints you know the pain: inconsistent latency, silent stalls, and manual curation of provider lists.
+If you routinely interact with public Web3 RPC endpoints you know the pain: inconsistent latency, silent stalls, and manual curation of provider lists.
 This crate encapsulates the boring bits so your application can talk to “one logical provider” that automatically prefers fast/healthy endpoints and retries transient failures.

 ## Benchmarks (early snapshot)

-Single-run micro benchmark on network `100` (Gnosis) over 20 iterations (cold start + 19 warm): see `benchmarks/results/bench-100-20iter-2025-08-24T17-10-27.456060300+00-00.md` for raw table.
+Single-run micro benchmark on network `100` (Gnosis) over 20 iterations (cold start + 19 warm).

 High-level: